Can Chromebooks Get Viruses?

 • Option to add VPN connection, dark web monitoring, privacy monitoring, and more

 One of the biggest names in the business, Norton’s 360 security suite offers feature-rich options and excellent malware detection rates.
-Depending on which plan you pick, these features can include cloud backup, parental controls, a VPN, webcam protection, and identity theft protection.
+Depending on which plan you pick, these features can include cloud backup, parental controls, a virtual private network (VPN), webcam protection, and identity theft protection.

 Pros